Market

 robust processes to monitor and manage liquidity risks and sufficient liquidity cover to meet its likely future short-term requirements.

 The company has a diversified mix of borrowings with respect to the source, type of instrument, tenor and nature of security.
-The Asset Liability
+The composition of

 These are reviewed by the Asset Liability Committee (ALCO) on a monthly basis.
 The Asset Liability Committee provides strategic direction and